TARGET: MVI-816 induces immune responses to cells expressing prostatic acid phosphatase (PAP), an antigen specific to prostate cells.

 Based on other preclinical findings, MVI is planning additional drug combinations with MVI-118, including addition of a PD-1 inhibitor, also known as a checkpoint inhibitor, and other androgen receptor blocking agents that help make the cancer cells more vulnerable to the immune attack driven by MVI-118.

 TARGET: MVI-118 targets the human androgen receptor that drives the progression of prostate cancer and, in many cases, is responsible for the resistance to current treatments.
-This gene-based immunotherapy works in concert with the androgen deprivation therapy the men are already receiving.
+This gene-based immunotherapy is being evaluated for safety and efficacy in concert with the androgen deprivation therapy (ADT) the men are receiving as standard of care.

 INDICATIONS: MVI-118 is being explored for use in combination with androgen deprivation therapy (ADT), to delay resistance and prolong duration of disease control in men with metastatic prostate cancer.